WordPress / Monday January 26, 2026

 You can also customize which plugins or themes auto-update and which don’t.

-So, check out our WordPress hosting plans and follow our detailed guide on getting started on WordPress.
+Check out our WordPress hosting plans or follow our detailed guide if you’re just getting started on WordPress.